rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ChipotleChickenTacos.rst

 Directions
 ----------

-1. Combine ingredients and let sit for at least 10 minutes or refigirate up to 24 hours.
+1. Combine ingredients and let sit for at least 10 minutes or refrigerate up to 24 hours.
 2. Heat non-stick pan over medium high heat.
 Add chicken to pan and saute for 2-5 minutes until fully cooked.
 Heat tortilla shells.
-3. Assemble tacos: To the tortilla add avacado cream, adobo sauce, cabbage (if using), cooked chicken, onion (if using), and cilantro.
+3. Assemble tacos: To the tortilla add avocado cream, adobo sauce, cabbage (if using), cooked chicken, onion (if using), and cilantro.